ohallord/unifi-route53-ddns-serverless/README.md

 1.  **`custom` section**:
     ```yaml
     custom:
-      hostname: 'home.yourdomain.com'     # <-- IMPORTANT: Replace with the FQDN you want to update
+      hostname: '${param:hostName}'     # <-- IMPORTANT: Replace with the FQDN you want to update
     ```
     *   **`hostname`**: The full domain name (e.g., `ddns.example.com`) for your serverless DDNS setup that the Lambda will update.
 The Hosted Zone ID will be dynamically determined by the Lambda function based on this hostname.